Comprehensive Guide to Hit and Run Accidents in Australia

 1. Stop immediately at the scene

-2. Render assistance to any injured persons
+2. Help any injured persons

 3. Exchange names and addresses with other involved parties (including property owners if applicable)